 Mestizo and Luchito – Dia De Muertos

-The wrong side of Euston Road going North up the Hampstead Road is not an obvious place for any Restaurant.
-It’s neither a residential nor a main shopping area.
-But, the Mexican lady sitting next to me told me it is the best Mexican in London, serving what she described as ‘food that you might eat at home only a lot better’
+There are parts of London which don’t seem like the obvious home for a Restaurant.
+The wrong side of Euston Road going North up the Hampstead Road is one such spot, neither a residential nor a main shopping area, just a no-man’s land for North bound traffic.
+But, the Mexican lady sitting next to me told me that Mestizo is the best Mexican in London, serving what she described as ‘food that you might eat at home only a lot better’

 We were greeted with a large tumbler of ‘Bloody Maria’ – a tomato juice, tequila and luchito cocktail that managed to combine the smoky heat of luchito with fresh tomato and tequila with a real kick.
 My Mexican friend warned me that if it was too hot, the salt would help (actually, it was about right for me, with initial heat dissipating into smoky warmth).